Create Multiple Income Streams for Security and Wealth

 Musicians, artists, acting professionals, and writers can earn recurring passive income from royalties.
 Royalties are payments made to creators for work they’ve done in the past.

-How Many Multiple Income Streams Should you Have?
+How Many Multiple Income Streams Should You Have?

 This number depends on the individual.
 “As many as possible” is not the answer.
 It’s unwise to spread yourself too thin.

 Salaried career income requires at least one skill set.
-Some demanding careers such as legal, medical, and consulting may be too time-consuming to work multiple jobs or start a side business.
+Some demanding careers, such as legal, medical, and consulting, may be too time-consuming to work multiple jobs or start a side business.

 But everyone should start investing, even those living paycheck to paycheck.

-Before diversifying too early, make sure you’ve built a sufficient income from one source before moving onto the next.
+Before diversifying too early, make sure you’ve built a sufficient income from one source before moving on to the next.

 Setting up systems for tracking dividend income and other streams can streamline the amount of work it takes to monitor your income streams.
 You also must become knowledgeable in the various assets.